 Really, depending on how you’re getting to your site, sleep stuff can be really complex, or really simple.
 If you’re doing what most first time campers do and setting up the tent in the back garden, then take the duvet and pillows off the bed and use those.
 Add a blanket and you’re set!

 If you’re going to a site elsewhere, you’ll need something a little easier to carry.
 Grab a 2 season sleeping bag and a blanket.
 You can get inflatable pillows, but we prefer to stuff stuff-sacks with our laundry to rest our heads on those.

 3. Something to sleep under: a tent to keep off rain/dew

 For your first time camping, you don’t need an expensive tent.
 There are some great mini tents that don’t cost a lot.
 Alternatively, ask around your friends/family and see if you can borrow one.
 Don’t forget a torch or lantern for when it gets dark!

 We’d recommend going for a double skin tent, whatever the weather.
 Single skin tents tend to have a problem with condensation and they leak in the rain.
-Decathlon do some really good (and fairly cheap) double skin pop-up tents that take away with you for the first time.
+Decathlon does some really good (and fairly cheap) double skin pop up tents that take away with you for the first time.
 Pop-up tents remove the need to argue with the poles!

 Tarp camping is another alternative, but if it’s your first time camping we’d suggest going for an easy to pitch and cheap tent.
 It saves a lot of hassle and is generally a lot more comfortable for first-time campers.